Transit and Intercity Bus Drivers

 Transit and Intercity Bus Drivers drive bus or motor coach, including regular route operations, charters, and private carriage.
 May assist passengers with baggage.
 May collect fares or tickets.

-Bus Drivers with little to no experience tend to make between $22310 and $28090 while the more experienced ones make over $50580 per year.
+Transit and Intercity Bus Drivers with little to no experience tend to make between $25550 and $31870 while the more experienced ones can earn over $56680 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Bus Driver is to move to a higher paying state like NY.
-Right now, the highest paying states for Bus Drivers are NY, WA, MA, IL and AK.
+One of the easiest ways to increase your salary as a Transit and Intercity Bus Driver is to move to a higher paying state like NY.
+Right now, the highest paying states for Transit and Intercity Bus Drivers are NY, WA, IL, AK and MA.

-3 other factors that can increase your salary as A Bus Driver is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Transit and Intercity Bus Driver is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Bus Drivers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Transit and Intercity Bus Drivers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons